- Use of links

 What to do if you don’t want cookies to be set

 Some people find the idea of a website storing information on their computer or mobile device a bit intrusive, particularly when this information is stored and used by a third party without them knowing.
-Although this is generally quite harmless you may not, for example, want to see advertising that has been targeted to your interests.
 If you prefer, it is possible to block some or all cookies, or even to delete cookies that have already been set; but you need to be aware that you might lose some functions of that website.

 Third party cookies

 We sometimes embed twitter messages, photos and video content from websites such as flickr and YouTube.
 Pages with this embedded content may present cookies from these websites.
 Similarly, when you use one of the share buttons, a cookie may be set by the service you have chosen to share content through.
 We do not control the dissemination of these cookies and you should check the relevant third party website for more information about these.